 Choosing to go flat

-If you decide not to have breast reconstruction after a mastectomy, you can have a flat closure.
+You can choose not to have breast reconstruction.
+If you decide not to have breast reconstruction, you can have a flat closure after a mastectomy by the breast surgeon.
 This is also called going flat.

 Learn more about going flat.

 It’s always OK to get a second opinion.
 Your plastic surgeon shouldn’t discourage you from getting a second opinion.

 Getting a second opinion from a plastic surgeon from a different hospital or group practice can:

 - Instill confidence in the first plastic surgeon by confirming your reconstructive options

 - Give another perspective on your reconstructive options

 - Give you a chance to meet with another plastic surgeon, who may be better suited to perform your surgery

 However, getting a second opinion shouldn’t delay your breast cancer treatment.